junxit/us-congress-bills-111/metadata.md

 - 2009-12-01 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 386 - 0 (Roll no. 913). (text: CR H13363)
 - 2009-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 386 - 0 (Roll no. 913).(text: CR H13363)
 - 2009-12-02 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-12-16 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2009-12-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2009-12-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2009-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 239.